systek/graphql-workshop/2_docs/backend.md

 ## 2. Explore the API through playground
 1. Use the query navigator to identify the fields that can be added to the query
 1. Add the fields and explore the result
 1. Navigate to https://node.gql.systek.dev/, this is complete and working example of the api we are going to build.
-We will use this as a reference point in the remanider of the workshop.
+We will use this as a reference point in the remainder of the workshop.

 ## 3. Build your schema